molevolworkshop/molevolworkshop.github.io/software/alignment-lab.md

 output except the alignment itself to the log file called *muscle_dna.log*.
 This file will then include things like the gap penalty used, etc.
-* `-in 1ped.fasta` specifies the input file to MUSCLE.
+* `-align 1ped.fasta` specifies the input file to MUSCLE.
-* `-out muscle_dna.fasta` instructs MUSCLE to place the alignment in the file *muscle_dna.fasta*.
+* `-output muscle_dna.fasta` instructs MUSCLE to place the alignment in the file *muscle_dna.fasta*.
 Note that `-log` are not always needed but it allows you to see the default options in MUSCLE.